aabiji/lakes/writeup.md

 tsunami that affected the British Columbia coast, and severe flooding in Alberta and Saskatchewan from heavy rainfall and runoff.
 But this is just one datum, we need to consider all of them.

-To do that, we can superpose all the graphs together, which gives us this graph:
+To do that, we can superpose all the graphs together.

 ```py
 TODO: show the code
 ```

-After the superposing, we get this graph:
+Which gives us this graph:
 ![Fourth attempt](imgs/attempt-4.png)

+From the graph, we can see that there aren't actually any long term trends.
+The water levels have remained fairly consistent throughout the decades.
+So from this, we could say that climate change isn't having an effect on the water levels of land locked bodies.
+But maybe that isn't the full story...

 ## Plot
 - plot of canada with the ground transparent and the lakes sticking out